-In 2016, Furukawa made appearances as Asselin BB II in THE iDOLM@STER: SideM, a character that likes to believe himself to have been in Hell and being a servant of Satan when in all reality he is nothing more that a chef.
+In 2016, Furukawa made appearances as Asselin BB II in THE iDOLM@STER: SideM, a character that likes to believe himself to have been in Hell and being a servant of Satan when in all reality he is nothing more than a chef.

 In Yumeiro Cast he played Kuroki Ryosuke, a member of GENESIS.

-The following year, he ventured to the game industry once again, making appearances in games such as Arado Senki as Kenshi Oni, a main character in this adventure game, but the seiyuu was also featured in the Android and iOS app Kizuna Striker as Kuro Minagawa.
+The following year, he ventured to the game industry once again, making appearances in games such as Arado Senki as Kenshi Oni, the main character in this adventure game, but the seiyuu was also featured in the Android and iOS app Kizuna Striker as Kuro Minagawa.

 Another famous role of his is in the popular idol game IDOLiSh7 as Re:vale’s manager Rinto Okazaki.